Toddler remains missing 5 years after Georgia tornado

 “We don’t want to say we’re looking for a person in the past tense,” GBI agent Marko Jones said.
 “We’re still actively looking for him.”

-Green’s parents, Kevian Green and Adaijah Rainey, told emergency workers they couldn’t find him after a tornado with winds of 150 mph (240 kilometers per hour) hit their mobile home.
+Green’s parents, Kevian Green and Adaijah Rainey, told emergency workers they couldn’t find him after a tornado with winds of 150 mph hit their mobile home.
 They said they last saw Detrez Green as a tree fell on their home.

 “Any child investigation is difficult, but this one is magnified because we have so little info to go on,” Jones said.
 “Here, we don’t have anything.
 We just have a report that the child is missing, and that is it.”